Give the Gift of a Plastic-Free World This Holiday and Join the Plastic Bag Ban Movement

-- Lynn Colwell with Celebrate Green has always been a fan of reusable bags for entertaining and for use during the holidays.
+- Lynn Colwell with Celebrate Green has always been a fan of reusable bags for entertaining and use during the holidays.

 - Beth Funari and Julie Hancher with Green Philly Blog ask, “Is Philly next to reduce plastic bags with San Fran, DC & LA?” and say, “Let’s get on the map!”

-- Leigh Garofalow with Green 4 U is wondering how far YOU are willing to go to ban the plastic bag and asks, “Would you be willing to start a plastic bag ban in your city?
+- Leigh Garofalow with Green 4 U is wondering how far YOU are willing to go to ban plastic bag and asks, “Would you be willing to start a plastic bag ban in your city?
 Would you support the efforts?”
 Tell her why or why not by clicking through.

 - Katy Farber with Non-Toxic Kids shares the FDP “Why Reuse a Bag” infographic and tells a story we can all relate to of being “caught at the grocery store without my bags, with a sick kid, hungry family, and my husband up front, forgetting to ask for paper bags.”
-We feel your pain Katy!
+We feel your pain, Katy!

-- Kristina Fashjian Greene with The Greening of Westford shares what’s in it for you if you decide to go reusable and ditch the plastic bags.
+- Kristina Fashjian Greene with The Greening of Westford shares what’s in it for you if you decide to go reusable and ditch plastic bags.
 “The little plastic grocery bag.
-It has become quite the hot topic.
+It has become quite a hot topic.
 Plastic bag bans and fees are popping up around the world.
 But what is the big deal with plastic bags?
 Why are they so bad?”

 - Diane MacEachern with Big Green Purse offers up her favorite holiday reusable gift bag options and shares, “Why do I love reusable holiday gift bags?
 Let me count the ways.”
 We can’t decide which is our favorite but are leaning toward #4!
 How about you?
 Which is your favorite reason?

 - Priscilla Matuson with A Gluten-Free Vegan Mom Who Knows shares the story of her aspiring plastic bag-free life and talks of the strides she has made, “I still suffered from a great deal of guilt because of all the wasted petroleum that I was directly responsible for when using disposable bags just for my convenience.”
-Yes, Priscilla, the petroleum is a big reason to go reusable.
-Click though for the rest of the story.
+Yes, Priscilla, petroleum is a big reason to go reusable.
+Click through for the rest of the story.

 - Michelle with Everything’s Abuzz tells us how NOT to get “bagged” down and shares the funny story of when, “After a busy morning at TraderJoe’s, I was emptying my reusable bags, when Big B peered inside and said, “Eww, Mommy, we need to WASH these bags!”
-You crack us up Michelle!
+You crack us up, Michelle!

 - Stephanie Moram with Good Girl Gone Green talks of how plastic bags, “simply break down into smaller and smaller toxic pieces that contaminate our soil, waterways, and inadvertently enter our food supply when animals accidentally ingest them.” and asks, “Do you think banning plastic bags is the solution to our plastic bags problem?”